Valokoodari/dc-numpad-soundboard/README.md

 TOKEN=<Discord Access Token after first run> (Optional, asks for Authorization every time if not set)
 ```

-Join a voice channel before starting this script with `python main.py`.
+Start the script with `python main.py`.